-The Scottish Government will work in partnership with local authorities and Regional Transport Partnerships to introduce LEZs.
+The Scottish Government are working in partnership with local authorities and Regional Transport Partnerships to introduce LEZs.
 Engagement with transport organisations, businesses and members of the public will help support the design of LEZs.

 Building Scotland's Low Emission Zones Consultation

 To support this commitment, a national consultation was launched on 6 September 2017 to help inform the delivery of the Low Emission Zones.
 The consultation closed on 28 November 2017 with nearly 1000 responses received.
 The consultation sought views on issues such as LEZ emission criteria, LEZ scope (commercial fleet and private cars) and enforcement/penalties.
 The responses received will help inform the design of LEZs.

 A number of groups have been set up to help ensure the implementation of Low Emission Zones is evidence based, robust and will deliver air quality improvements and wider benefits.
 These include;

 A 4-Cities LEZ Leadership Group has been convened to support the delivery of Low Emission Zones to meet the Programme for Government commitment for LEZs to be established in Scotland's 4 biggest cities by 2020.

 The group is co-chaired by Roseanna Cunningham, Cabinet Secretary for Environment, Climate Change and Land Reform and Michael Matheson, Cabinet Secretary for Transport, Infrastructure and Connectivity.

 The aim of this group is to support the development of a nationally consistent approach to the implementation of LEZ.

 The Scottish Government will work with local authorities to ensure that LEZs are developed in a consistent manner.

 The LEZ Consistency Group will bring together officials from local authorities and key public bodies to collectively consider issues relating to the design and implementation of LEZs.